-6 Week Programme: Week 3 - Glutes & Back
+6 Week Programme: Week 3 - Hips & Glutes

 It is so important that our glutes are strong and supportive as they help us walk, sit and stand.
 The glute muscles are made up of: gluteus maximus, medias and minimus.
 The gluteus maximus is the largest muscle in the body, it attaches to the side of the sacrum (base of spine) and femur (thigh bone).
 The gluteus medias is located partway under the gluteus maximus; it connects the ilium (hip bone) to the side of the upper femur - your main ‘side-stepping’ muscle.
 Gluteus minimums is located under the gluteus medius and enables circular movements with your thigh.
 These three muscles, along with other smaller supporting muscles, are the base of support for the hips and pelvis.
 They bring stability to the femur in your hip socket, rotate the femur internally and externally, and allow your leg to draw backwards.